321Gang/medict-landing-page/README.md

-# medict-landing-page
+# MedICT Landing Page

-MedICT Landing Page
+A landing page for MedICT Team introduction and achievements regarding OnkoDICOM Project 2021